ptcrews/sourdough/writeup.md

 - **Time Based Window Size Restoration:**

+One idea that we had was to estimate the ideal congestion window to which we should return upon noticing that congestion has fallen.
+To do so, we saved a moving window of past window sizes.
+Upon receiving an ack with a long RTT, indicating the prescence of significant congestion, we would store whatever window size was used for the window previous to the window which resulted congestion.
+Once, in the future, we detected that congestion had dissapeared (by detecting an RTT near the minRTT again) we would rapidly ramp up the window size by setting it to this saved pre-congestion window size.
+The idea is that this would earn back some of the wasted throughput.
+Unfortunately, this approach ended up harming delay too much to make it worthwhile, as at time we would ramp back up too rapidly, as the bandwidth available was not as high as prior to the congestion instance.
+Accordingly, we removed this code from our final implementation.

 ## Exercise E: Name

 After extensive deliberation, we decided to call our algorithm "TensorFlowRateFairness",